 How to Make Your Hash Browns

 - While the pan is preheating, select a medium to large potato.
-Scrub it (takes 10 seconds) and peel it (perhaps another 30).
+Scrub it (takes about 10 seconds) and peel it (perhaps another 30).
 You can skip the peeling step, but the hash browns will cook up faster if you don't leave the skin on.

 - Let it fry for 5 to 10 minutes, depending the amount of potato and the hotness of the pan.
 Meanwhile, make your coffee.

 - When the hash browns are cooked to a brownness that you like, flip them over (if you're lucky, the whole mass will flip over at once, as it did here).
 Cook for perhaps another five minutes on the other side.